 From Remark \ref{elimination of all} such a foliation $\mathcal{F}$ can be obtained after eliminating successively all trivial pair of singularities, all bubbles and all truncated bubbles.
 Under these assumptions we will prove that $\mathcal{F}$ has a truncated Reeb component.
 Notice that this component appears in the Example 2 of Section 2.
 The basic idea for this proof is to capture the conic singularities inside trivially foliated 3-balls and study their complement.

-The luck of bubbles and truncated bubbles give us a better insight into the study of $\mathcal{F}$.
-From Proposition \ref{Reeb component}, the luck of vanishing cycles implies the luck of Reeb/singular Reeb components.
+The lack of bubbles and truncated bubbles give us a better insight into the study of $\mathcal{F}$.
+From Proposition \ref{Reeb component}, the lack of vanishing cycles implies the lack of Reeb/singular Reeb components.
 Also, Novikov's theorem \cite{[Novikov]} implies that if $\mathcal{F}$ does not have a vanishing cycle then $\mathcal{F}$ must have central or conic singularities.
-Finally, from Lemma \ref{associated disc-gen Morse component}, the luck of Morse/truncated Morse components implies that there do not exist pseudo-discs with double points contained in some singular leaves of $\mathcal{F}$.
+Finally, from Lemma \ref{associated disc-gen Morse component}, the lack of Morse/truncated Morse components implies that there do not exist pseudo-discs with double points contained in some singular leaves of $\mathcal{F}$.
 Thus, if $a$ is an anti-vanishing cycle on a leaf $L$, it follows that there exists a 2-disc $D\subset L$ containing a conic singularity in its interior with $\partial D=a.$

 We need the following.

 \begin{lemma} Let $D$ be an embedded disc such that:

 (i) $\mathcal{F}_{|D}$ is a trivial foliation of concentric circles $d_{t}\subset L_{t},$ $t\in \lbrack0,1],$ where $L_{t}$ is a leaf of $\mathcal{F}$ and $d_{0}$ degenerates to a point of $D;$